grzechm/DRL-banana-agent/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+[source: udacity/nanodegrees/deep-reinforcement-learning]

 ### Dependencies (OS: Ubuntu 18.04)